cstepper/timetracker/README.md

 In addition, the tool calculates the time worked for each day plus the _+/-_-values.

-A pivot table can be used to get an overview of what was recorded (aggregated by month/calenderweek and type,resp.)
+A _pivot table_ can be used to get an overview of what was recorded (aggregated by month/calenderweek and type,resp.).